honeycombio/kubernetes-manifests/README.md

 After a few seconds, you should see the following datasets in the Honeycomb UI:

-* `kubernetes-state-metrics`: This contains metrics describing the state of Kubernetes objects.
-For example, to see the number of running replicas per deployment, run the query
-  - breakdown: deployment
-  - calculate per group: MIN(kube_deployment_status_replicas)

-  _tip_: Under "graph settings", toggle "omit missing values" to get smoother graphs.

 * `kubernetes-resource-metrics`: This dataset contains metrics describing system resource use by pods and containers (CPU/memory/IO/etc).
 For example, to see the containers using the most CPU, run the query